s0rta/revengate-new/docs/style.md

 * make_: prefix for deterministic generation
 * gen_: prefix for pseudo-random procedural generation

+## peridic actions and expiration
+Mechanics that are invoked every turn should implement one of:
+- start_turn(turn): called by the game loop, can skip turns if the item was away for a while, should be idempotent if called twice in a row with the same turn number;
+- start_new_turn(): called by the game loop, once per turn.

+The above are great place to compute the expiration of a component.
+Alternatively, mechanics can implement:
+- decay(): called internally anytime during a turn.

+Mechanics that have expired should `queue_free()` themselves and have `is_expired()` return true until they are garbage collected.

 ## colors
 The UI color scheme is based on Material Design v2 with the primary colors from the splash screen.
 This too make is easy to get the sub colors: https://m2.material.io/resources/color/